Teaching Approach

 Fundamentals of Psychological Research

-- Teach up to 100 undergraduate students per quarter.
+• Taught up to 100 undergraduate students per quarter.
 Students enrolled in this course are either applying into the psychology major or preparing to undertake research within the department.
-Course content covers psychological research methodology and techniques.
-Topics include the logic of hypothesis testing, experimental design, research strategies and techniques, fundamentals of scientific writing, search and evaluation of research literature in psychology, and ethical issues in psychological research.
+Topics include hypothesis testing, experimental design, research strategies, scientific writing, literature evaluation, and ethical issues in research.

 Lecturer, California State University, Long Beach